 The first step is to cut out artifacts so your OCR program can concentrate on the text and nothing else.
 It attempts to remove dust and graphics.

-OCR software aligns the text properly and converts any colors or shades of gray in the image to black and white.
-Where black is considered as characters and white as a background.
+OCR software aligns the text correctly and converts any colors or shades of gray in the image to black and white, where black is considered a character and white is a background.

 The next step is to figure out which characters are on the page.
-Simpler forms of OCR compare each scanned letter pixel by pixel to a fonts database and decide on the closest match.
-The smarter OCR breaks down each character to elements like curves and corners.
+Simpler forms of OCR compare each scanned letter pixel by pixel to a font database and decide on the closest match.
+The smarter OCR breaks down each character into elements like curves and corners.
 It matches physical features and actual letters.

-Sometimes OCR also uses an in-built dictionary that helps to recognize the word if there was a typo.
+Sometimes OCR also uses an in-built dictionary that helps recognize the word and prevent typos.

-When a character is identified, it is converted into an ASCII code that can be used by computer systems.
-Before saving for later use, processed texts must be checked for error content, for correctness of complex layouts.
+A character is identified and converted into an ASCII code that computer systems can use.
+Before saving for later use, the processed text must be checked for errors and correctness of complex layouts.

-Here are only some of the OCR systems use cases:
+Here's a sample of some of the OCR use cases:

-Scanning printed documents into versions that can be edited with text editors.
+Scanning printed documents into versions that are edited with text editors.

 Indexing printed material for search engines.